 De la Pedraja holds a bachelor’s degree in history from the University of Houston and a master’s degree and PhD in history from the University of Chicago.

-Canisius College is one of 28 Jesuit universities in the nation and the premier private university in Western New York.
+Canisius University is one of 28 Jesuit universities in the nation and the premier private university in Western New York.